 The motorcycle sissy bar is a metal bar that mounts to the rear of the motorcycle and extends above the rear of the passenger portion of the seat.
-The original function of the sissy bar on motorcycles was to supply a mounting position for the rear fender.
-It was nothing more than a fender strut.
+The original function of the sissy bar for motorcycle enthusiasts was to supply a mounting position for the rear fender—it was nothing more than a fender strut.

-In the late 60’s bike builders started extending the sissy bar and using it for lashing luggage, or just making cool designs.
+In the late ’60s, bike builders started extending the sissy bar and using it for lashing luggage or just making cool, old school sissy bar designs.

-These days many motorcyclists use sissy bars simply because it gives the passenger something solid to lean against while riding.
-Others install them because they are stylish, or allow them to mount luggage racks or flag holders.
+These days many riders use a motorcycle with a sissy bar because it gives the passenger something solid to lean against while riding.
+Others install them simply because they’re stylish or because they offer an easy way to mount luggage racks, flags, or other accessories.

 Here is a Gasbox Bolt-on Chopper Sissy Bar on a 2016 Harley-Davidson Iron 883 Sportster.